personam-solis/markdown-docs/PythonReference.md

 <br>

 <u>**Defaults**</u>
-You can do both complicated and simple defaults
+You can do both complicated and simple defaults.
+You can also have it where a proeprty is ONLY computed once no matter how many times the instance is passed around.

 ```python
 from dataclasses import dataclass, field